Equity Institute

 • You are a professional in the corporate, non-profit, government, or education field looking to engage in critical thinking around DEIJ

-• You are a human service worker who wants to make their organization’s operational practices more equitable
+• You are a human service worker who wants to learn strategies to making their organization’s operational practices more equitable

 • You are a manager committed to long-term change to best support your employees and the people they serve